Kathy Knowles, OCLF Director

 Kathy Knowles was born in Toronto, Canada and received a Bachelor of Nursing Science degree from Queen’s University.
 She practiced nursing in various paediatric hospital settings including a year in Moose Factory, a Cree community in northern Ontario.

 The family returned to Canada in 1993.
-Kathy now volunteers on a full-time basis from her Winnipeg home with the support of dedicated volunteers.
+Since then Kathy has volunteered on a full-time basis from her Winnipeg home with the support of dedicated volunteers.
 She also works in close partnership with Ghanaian library staff, local government officials and board members.

 Awards and Recognition

-September 10, 2010: International Board on Books for Young People [IBBY] -Asahi Reading Promotion Award, Santiago de Compostela, Spain at the 32nd International IBBY Congress.
+2010: International Board on Books for Young People [IBBY] -Asahi Reading Promotion Award

 “A meticulous self-taught lay librarian who is often called upon for her wisdom as a speaker and an adviser on literacy training and library programs for children.”